painpats/ft_transcendence-42/README.md

 # ft_transcendence

-The project `ft_transcendence` is about creating a website for the mighty Pong contest!
+The project `ft_transcendence` is about creating a website for the mighty Pong contest !
 Thanks to our website, users will play Pong with others.
-We had to provide a nice user interface and real-time multiplayer online games!
+We had to provide a nice user interface and real-time multiplayer online game !

 Mates: **mafissie**, **slepetit**, **ajoliet** and **arforgea**